TEACHER TRAINING

 We’re excited to present AYM’s newly restructured Teacher Training, new faculty, new structure!

-This year we are welcoming Shankara Darby to the faculty to delve a little deeper into the aspect of Ashtanga Vinyasa yoga.
+This year we welcome back Shankara Darby to the faculty to delve a little deeper into the aspect of Ashtanga Vinyasa yoga.
 Shankara brings decades of teaching experience and a special relationship to the Ashtanga Vinyasa of Pattabhi Jois.

 Our Anatomy section will be presented as online material with senior teachers Amy Matthews & Leslie Kaminoff.
 Leslie Kaminoff is a yoga educator inspired by the tradition of T.K.V.
 Desikachar.
 He is an internationally recognized specialist with four decades’ experience in the fields of yoga and breath anatomy.
 He leads workshops for many of the leading yoga associations, schools and training programs in the world.